jonwangio/jonwangio.github.io/_posts/2020-03-24-bayesian-linear-regression.md

 ## Wrap-up
 -------------------
-So far we have been stay intuitively by using general notations (such as ***P(θ)***), graphics and animations.
+So far we have been stayed intuitively by using general notations (such as ***P(θ)***), graphics and animations.
 In order to obtain exact measurement of the distribution regarding the *likelihood*, *prior*, and *posterior*, we can explicitly quantify the distributions by using hyper-parameters, for instance:
 - ***P(θ) = P(θ│α) ~ N(θ ; 0, α<sup>-1</sup>I)*** for the *prior*, where ***α*** is the hyper-parameter controlling the shape of probabilistic distribution;
 - ***P(D│θ) = P(y<sub>k</sub>│x<sub>k</sub> , θ, β) ~ N(y<sub>k</sub> ; θ<sup>T</sup>X, β<sup>-1</sup>I)***, where ***β*** is another hyper-parameter of precision (inverse variance) controlling the noise intensity as ***ε ~ N(ε ; 0, β<sup>-1</sup>I)***;
 - we can even have design function ***φ*** for ***φ(x)=1+x***.